-I really love this mantra from the 1960’s, made famous by Dr. Richard Alpert (aka “Ram Daas”).
+I love this mantra from the 60’s, made famous by Dr. Richard Alpert (aka “Ram Daas”).

-How important is this ability to live not in the past (over) or the future (not here yet) but fully in the present, right here, right now with ourselves and others?
+How important is this ability to be not in the past (already happened) or the future (not here yet) but in the present, right here, right now with ourselves and others?